-A standards-based report card, with narrative comments from the teacher, is sent home and can be accessed through Aspen at the end of each trimester (December, March, and June).
-The report card is aligned with the Massachusetts Curriculum Frameworks.
+Grade reporting A standards-based report card, with narrative comments from the teacher, is sent home and can be accessed through Aspen at the end of each trimester (December, March, and June).
+The (3-5) report card is aligned with the Massachusetts Curriculum Frameworks.
 Parent-teacher conferences are scheduled for December following the first trimester.
 Teachers report student progress on Standard Performance and Social Behavior/Effort on these levels:

-Standard Performance Levels Social Behavior/ Effort Performance Level M= Meeting Expectations S = Satisfactory PM= Partially Meeting Expectations NI = Needs Improvement NM= Not Meeting Expectations 1 Treeds improvement I= Recently Introduced /= Not evaluated during this marking period teachers receive through their instructional lessons.
+Standard Performance Levels Social Behavior/ Effort Performance Level

+M= Meeting Expectations S = Satisfactory

+PM= Partially Meeting Expectations NI = Needs Improvement

+NM= Not Meeting Expectations

+I= Recently Introduced

+/ = Not evaluated during this marking period

+Formative Formative assessment can be defined as assessment that provides the teacher Assessment information about what a child needs academically and what they understand in relation to what was taught.
+It is the regular feedback of student progress that teachers receive through their instructional lessons.
 Ongoing teacher observation coupled with student work samples are included in formative assessment.

-Formative Formative assessment can be defined as assessment that provides the teacher Assessment information about what a child needs academically and what they understand in relation to what was taught.
-It is the regular feedback of student progress that
+Examples include: • warm-up activities